Chateau-sur-Mer is currently closed.

 Tours of Chateau-sur-Mer are self-guided using a printed tour script available at the entrance.
 An audio Landscape Tour is available through the FREE Newport Mansions app.

 Fans of HBO’s The Gilded Age will love this guided tour of Newport Mansions’ locations where the show was filmed.

 Chateau-sur-Mer is a landmark of High Victorian architecture, furniture, wallpapers, ceramics and stenciling.
 It was the most palatial residence in Newport from its completion in 1852 until the appearance of the Vanderbilt houses in the 1890s.
-It was the scene of memorable entertainments, from the "Fete Champetre", an elaborate country picnic for over two thousand guests held in 1857, to the debutante ball for Miss Edith Wetmore in 1889.
+It was the scene of memorable entertainments, from the "Fete Champetre," an elaborate country picnic for more than 2,000 guests held in 1857, to the debutante ball for Miss Edith Wetmore in 1889.

 Chateau-sur-Mer's grand scale and lavish parties ushered in the Gilded Age of Newport.
 Chateau-sur-Mer was built as an Italianate-style villa for China trade merchant William Shepard Wetmore.
 Mr. Wetmore died in 1862, leaving the bulk of his fortune to his son, George Peabody Wetmore, and a generous allowance for his daughter, Annie Derby Wetmore.

 George married Edith Keteltas in 1869.
 During the 1870s, the young couple departed on an extended trip to Europe, leaving architect Richard Morris Hunt to remodel and redecorate the house in the Second Empire French style.
 As a result, Chateau-sur-Mer displays most of the major design trends of the last half of the 19th century.